NVIDIA-NeMo/Run/docs/guides/ray.md

 - **Working directory synchronization**: When you set `workdir`, NeMo Run synchronizes your local files to the first `volume_mounts` entry and sets the container working directory accordingly.
 - **Pre-start commands**: `pre_ray_start_commands=[...]` run in head and worker containers before Ray starts (injected via lifecycle hooks).

+(guides-ray-slurm-quickstart)=

 ## Slurm Quick Start

+This quick start demonstrates launching a Ray cluster on Slurm via SSH, submitting a job, and cleaning up.

 ```python
 import nemo_run as run